citizenlee/vnat_glib/analysis_preprocessing/README.md

   2. Extract only the sequences (./seqonly) and tabulate all instances (./uniq). (*extract_tabulate.sh*)

-  3. Load gRNA counts, visualize library, and output MAGeCK count table. (*generate_CountTable_media.ipynb*)
+  3. Load gRNA counts, visualize replicates, and output normalized count table. (*generate_CountTable_media.ipynb*)

   4. *count_table_media.txt* (unzip the included version) is then input to MAGeCK mle